 - STEP 7.
 Choose Landscaping Services:Labor:Maintenance and Repair for the Income Account.
 Note that the colon separates indented sub-accounts. - STEP 8.
 This service is not taxable in CA, so update the Sales Tax by clicking Edit Sales Tax.
-Change it to Nontaxable. - Step 9.
+Change it to Nontaxable.
+If the suggestion appears, click Skip. - STEP 9.
 Check the box I purchase this product/service from a vendor in the Purchasing information area at the bottom.